-- 1 An owner, of land, means each person as follows in relation to the land - for freehold land-a registered owner; - (b) for land for which a person is, or will on performing conditions, be entitled to a deed of grant in fee simple-the person; - (c) if an estate in fee simple of land is being purchased from the State-the purchaser; - (d) for a public road-the public road authority for the road: - for land that is busway land, light rail land, rail (e) corridor land or a cane railway or other railway-the public land authority for the land; - (f) for required land under the Transport Infrastructure Act 1994, section 436-the chief executive of the department in which that Act is administered; - for a forest entitlement area, State forest or timber (g) reserve under the Forestry Act 1959-the chief executive of the department in which that Act is administered; - for a regional park under the Nature Conservation Act 1992 (the NCA) for which there are trustees - if, under the NCA, the park has trustees are not restricted-the whose powers trustees; or
+- 1 An owner, of land, means each person as follows in relation to the land- - (a) for freehold land-a registered owner; - (b) for land for which a person is, or will on performing conditions, be entitled to a deed of grant in fee simple-the person; - (c) if an estate in fee simple of land is being purchased from the State-the purchaser; - (d) for a public road-the public road authority for the road; - (e) for land that is busway land, light rail land, rail corridor land or a cane railway or other railway-the public land authority for the land; - (f) for required land under the Transport Infrastructure Act 1994, section 436-the chief executive of the department in which that Act is administered: - (g) for a forest entitlement area, State forest or timber reserve under the Forestry Act 1959-the chief executive of the department in which that Act is administered; - (h) for a regional park under the Nature Conservation Act 1992 (the NCA) for which there are trustees- - (i) if, under the NCA, the park has trustees whose powers are not restricted-the trustees; or

-- (B) otherwise-the chief executive of the which the NCA department in is administered: - (i) for DOGIT land under the Aboriginal Land Act 1991 or the Torres Strait Islander Land Act 1991-a trustee for the land: - for land held under a lease under the Aurukun and (i) Mornington Shire Leases Act 1978, section 3-a relevant local government; - for Aboriginal land under the Aboriginal Land Act 1991 that is taken to be a reserve because of section 87(2) or 87(4)(b) of that Act-the trustee of the land; - (ka) for Torres Strait Islander land under the Torres Strait Islander Land Act 1991 that is taken to be a reserve because of section 84(2) of that Act-the trustee of the land: - for land under the Land Act 1994 for which there (1)are trustees-a trustee: - (m) for transport land under the Transport Planning and Coordination Act 1994-the chief executive of the department in which that Act is administered; - for land vested in the Minister administering the Education (General Provisions) Act 2006-that Minister; - (o) for land vested in the Queensland Housing Commission or another Minister or a chief executive responsible for constructing public buildings-the Minister administering the relevant Act: - for land held from the State under another Act under an interest less than fee simple (other than occupation rights under a permit under the Land Act 1994)-the person who holds the interest; - for any of the following land under the NCA-the (q) State-
+- (ii) otherwise-the chief executive of the department in which the NCA is administered: - (i) for DOGIT land under the Aboriginal Land Act 1991 or the Torres Strait Islander Land Act 1991-a trustee for the land: - (k) for Aboriginal land under the Aboriginal Land Act 1991 that is taken to be a reserve because of section 87(2) or 87(4)(b) of that Act-the trustee of the land; - (ka) for Torres Strait Islander land under the Torres Strait Islander Land Act 1991 that is taken to be a reserve because of section 84(2) of that Act-the trustee of the land; - (l) for land under the Land Act 1994 for which there are trustees-a trustee; - (m) for transport land under the Transport Planning and Coordination Act 1994-the chief executive of the department in which that Act is administered; - (n) for land vested in the Minister administering the Education (General Provisions) Act 2006-that Minister; - (o) for land vested in the Queensland Housing Commission or another Minister or a chief executive responsible for constructing public buildings-the Minister administering the relevant Act; - (p) for land held from the State under another Act under an interest less than fee simple (other than occupation rights under a permit under the Land Act 1994)-the person who holds the interest; - (q) for any of the following land under the NCA-the State- - (i) a national park; - (ii) a national park (Aboriginal land);

-- (i) a national park; - (ii) a national park (Aboriginal land); - a national park (Torres Strait Islander land); (iii) - (iv) a forest reserve. - 2 Also, a mortgagee of land is the owner of land if - the mortgagee is acting as mortgagee in possession of the land and has the exclusive management and control of the land: or - the mortgagee, or a person appointed by the mortgagee, is in possession of the land and has the exclusive management and control of the land. - 3 The owner, of a thing that has been seized under this Act, includes a person who would be entitled to possession of the thing had it not been seized. - If land or another thing has more than 1 owner, a 4 reference in this Act to the owner of the land or thing is a reference to each of its owners.
+- (iii) a national park (Torres Strait Islander land); - (iv) a forest reserve. - 2 Also, a mortgagee of land is the owner of land if- - (a) the mortgagee is acting as mortgagee in possession of the land and has the exclusive management and control of the land; or - (b) the mortgagee, or a person appointed by the mortgagee, is in possession of the land and has the exclusive management and control of the land. - 3 The owner, of a thing that has been seized under this Act, includes a person who would be entitled to possession of the thing had it not been seized. - 4 If land or another thing has more than 1 owner, a reference in this Act to the owner of the land or thing is a reference to each of its owners.